hammadshaikhha/hammadshaikhha.github.io/_pages/research.md

 <h1> Work in Progresss </h1>

 **Effects of Structured Support from Leader on Employee Engagement (2023)**, with Simone Haeckl and Mari Rege [[AEA RCT Registry](https://www.socialscienceregistry.org/trials/10967/history/172151)]

-We have developed a web application aiming to increase leaders' supportive leadership behaviors.
+<div style="text-align: justify"> <font size="-0.5"> We have developed a web application aiming to increase leaders' supportive leadership behaviors.
 This paper studies whether receiving structured support from leader increase employee motivation, reduce turnover, and improve store performance.
-The study takes place across several grocery stores which are part of a large supermarket chain in Norway.
+The study takes place across several grocery stores which are part of a large supermarket chain in Norway. </font> </div>

 **Encouraging High-achieving Students to Enroll in Advanced Courses (2022)**, with Robert McMillan and Linda Wang